Tennessee energy bill and utility bill assistance.

 Athens Utility Board – The Warm Neighbors Program allows AUB to be able to provide a way to help those low income customers who are in need to maintain their utility or power service without interruption.
 Call 423-745-4501

 Atmos Energy runs a financial assistance program known as Sharing the Warmth.
 Funds can be used to help people pay their monthly gas bills.
 All donations and grants will go directly to local people in need of help, and the funds will assist those people that meet criteria established by each individual program's guidelines.
 Call Atmos to learn where to apply for help in your local Tennessee county.
-More details on emergency assistance.
+Find More details on emergency assistance from Atmos.